-18) Scoring: Tournament standings, auxiliary awards and final winners shall be determined by the total weight of each team’s catch during the tournament consisting of five (5) redfish, measured in pounds and 100ths of a pound over a 2-day period.
+18) Scoring: Tournament standings, auxiliary awards and final winners shall be determined by the total weight of each team’s catch during the tournament consisting of Two (2) redfish, measured in pounds and 100ths of a pound.
 Only redfish at least 20 inches in length, but less than or equal to 28 inches in length may be weighed-in, and the size we are going to use for Louisiana will be 20” to 27”.
 All redfish must be brought to the weigh station in a live weigh-in tournament bag provided by the Saltwater Angler Series.
 Fish may not be brought to weigh-in on a stringer or in a basket.
 Redfish shall be weighed with the equipment provided by the Saltwater Angler Series.
 Winner will collect 200 points, 2nd place 199 points, 3rd place 198 points and so on.
 Those that zero for the event will receive 40 points less than the last team that weighed in fish.
 Ex.
 Last team to weigh a fish finished in 33rd place would receive 167 points, a team that zeroed for that same event would receive 127 points.
 Points will be used for Team of the Year prizes.

 19) Ties: If two or more teams have identical weight in the tournament, it will be considered a tie.
 In the event of a tie, the prize money from the consecutive places will be combined and split between the teams.
 For example, if two teams tie for fourth place, the amounts designated to fourth place AND fifth place will be combined, divided by two, then distributed to the teams, equally.